vic-ma/website/content/posts/2025-08-05-lookahead-working/index.md

 The words that the editor suggests do work for 4-Across.
 But they do not work for 4-Down.
 They all cause 4-Down to become a nonsensical word.

 The problem here is that the current word suggestion algorithm only looks at the row and column where the cursor is.
 So it sees 4-Across and 1-Down---but it has no idea about 4-Down.
-If it could see 4-Down, then it would realise that no word that fits in 4-Across also fits in 4-Down---and it would return an empty word suggestion list.
+If it could see 4-Down, then it would realize that no word that fits in 4-Across also fits in 4-Down---and it would return an empty word suggestion list.

 ## With my changes